-Few know how much I have struggled with anxiety in the past.
-This secret monster seems to rear its ugly head whenever I go through a lot of change or a transition in life.
-Two years ago, I went through my most horrific experience with anxiety to the point that my heart would race and I had insomnia.
+Five years ago I went through a series of difficult circumstances, compounded with a difficult surgery and recovery.
+As a result, I went through a horrible experience with anxiety to the point that my heart would race and I had terrible insomnia.
 Experiencing these physical side effects made me realize that it was time I fully dealt with this all-consuming emotion.
 My usual coping mechanisms of distraction and repression were only making matters worse.

-Within the Christian realm, anxiety is often not a fashionable topic of conversation, however, it is one of the most prevalent struggles for Christians today.
-Only three months ago, I sat around my Bible study group of several strong, seemingly unshakable women and shared about my past issues with worry and anxiety.
-To my dismay, over half the women in the group admitted to having severe struggles with anxiety at some point of their lives, to the point it would manifest itself in debilitating physical symptoms.
-It lead me to wonder if anxiety is so prevalent among Christians, why is it often swept under the rug?
+Within the Christian realm, anxiety and depression are often not discussed, however, they are one of the most prevalent struggles for Christians today.
+Not that long ago, I sat around my Bible study group of several strong, seemingly unshakable women and shared about my past issues with worry and anxiety.
+To my dismay, over half the women in the group admitted to having major struggles with anxiety and most of those women had experienced anxiety attacks.
+If you struggle with anxiety, know that you are not alone.

-Worry or anxiety left unchecked will manifest itself in an array of physical symptoms including sore muscles, headaches, insomnia, racing heartbeat and stomach issues, just to name a few.
-However, what can be more detrimental is the emotional and spiritual upset that anxiety can produce.
+We all deal with stress but stress left unchecked can develop into an anxiety disorder or depression.
+Symptoms can including prolonged feelings of fear, sore muscles, headaches, insomnia, racing heartbeat and stomach issues, just to name a few.
 At the very least, it will rob you from the blessings God wants you to enjoy and a steady mindset that allows you to be open to the God-given opportunities around you.
-When you allow worry to go unchecked, it will inevitably snowball.
+When you allow stress and worry to go unchecked, it will inevitably snowball into something much worse.

 To remedy this problem, psychologists suggest to think a positive thought every time the initial worry comes to mind.
 This will work eventually but you have to have a positive thought for every negative thought to undo this neurological connection and “backfill the trench” completely.
 For professional worriers like myself, this could take a while.